 Special situation with on-ride photos: you must either purchase them in the parks or have Memory Maker to get them.

-On-ride videos are currently available to people who purchase Memory Maker:
+In addition to photos, on-ride videos are also currently available to people who purchase Memory Maker:

 - Magic Kingdom – Seven Dwarfs Mine Train

 Meals and shows with PhotoPass photographers